Bali Itinerary A Perfect Plan for 2 Weeks in Bali, Indonesia by JetSettingFools.com

 Infinity pool at waterfront Nusa Veranda Sunset Villas on Nusa Ceningan, Bali, Indonesia

 The Nusa Veranda Sunset Villas are an absolute gem!
-A boutique resort above the water, each villa opens onto a private deck and the resort’s infinity pool overlooks the sea.
+A boutique resort above the water, each stylishly decorated room opens onto a private deck and the infinity pool overlooks the sea.

-The villas are stylishly decorated and clean with a spacious, open-air ensuite bathrooms.
-The included breakfast is delicious – and our dinner-by-the-sea of fresh-caught fish was one of the most memorable meals we ate in Bali!
+The included breakfast is delicious – and our dinner of fresh-caught fish was one of the most memorable meals we ate in Bali!

 Sanur – Sanur House